vercas/Beelzebub/README.md

 Mostly `University of Illinois - NCSA Open Source License`, text and exceptions explained in `LICENSE.md`.
 [TLDRLegal summary](https://tldrlegal.com/l/ncsa) for those who seek legal advice on the internet.

-#### Miscellaneous

-The Travis bot notifies of build statuses on `##beelzebub` at Freenode.
-You should be able to find me there all the time.